 Welcome to hut hiking with kids!

-If you are in doubt if a hut hike is possible for your family, we would like to say the following to you: if we can do this, you can do this!
+If you are in doubt if a hut hike is possible for your family, listen to this: if we can do this, you can do this!
 We are definitely not the most athletic or well-trained people in the world.
 On the contrary, we may well be the most unfit amateur mountaineers in the world.
-At least one of us suffers from vertigo.
-And the other one dislikes sports in general.
-We just think that with a good deal of preparation you can handle a lot more than you think.
+At least one of us suffers from vertigo, and the organizer of our trips dislikes sports in general.
+We just think that with the right frame of mind and a good deal of preparation you can handle a lot more than you think.